mahfuz-alam-shohan/freeducation/DESIGN_STANDARDS.md

 ## Keep Consistency

-When adding new subject sections or layouts, follow the same poster-card visual language, spacing rules, and motion guidelines above.
+When adding new subject sections or layouts, follow the same poster-card visual language, spacing rules, and thumbnail upload workflow above.